 - Smooth mobile experience

-- Strong integrations with marketing & CRM tools
+- Strong integrations with marketing and CRM tools

 Typeform Cons